erosson/swarm-numberformat/README.md

 # swarm-numberformat

 Format large numbers in several human-readable ways.
-Designed for incremental games like [swarmsim](https://swarmsim.github.io).
+Designed for incremental games like [Swarm Simulator](https://swarmsim.github.io).

 [See it in action](https://jsbin.com/zadepad/edit?html,output).